Installation on OpenShift 4

 Installation via Operator

-Install the operator via the OperatorHub into the namespace foundation
+Install the operator via the OperatorHub into the namespace foundation.
+Choose the

 Official documentation